aredridel/svelte-damped-store/README.md

 # Svelte Damped Store

 This module came about because I was binding an `<input type="range">` to a numeric store, which would update and reflect the most recent server value back, while user input was ongoing.
-This gives a tidy interface to suspend updates while a user is interacting (at least with the mouse for now), and resume when they let go and a little tine has passed.
+This gives a tidy interface to suspend updates while a user is interacting (at least with the mouse for now), and resume when they let go and a little time has passed.

 ## Use